 Choose Your Best Notion Alternative

 These are some great Notion alternatives you should try.
 Also, choosing the right note-taking app is important to maximize productivity, so make sure you’re clear on what kind of notes you’re taking and then choose only the app that suits you.
 Most of these apps are free for personal use.
-If you’re interested in personal knowledge management, we recommend sticking with the free version.
+We recommend sticking with the free version if you’re interested in personal knowledge management.

 Each Notion alternative featured in this blog offers at least one thing that makes it better for you.
 While Notion takes a “jack of all trades” approach,” all of these Notion alternatives try to take a different approach because they are designed for people who fall into different categories of note-taking.
 All of the Notion alternatives have a feature that is specific to you and beat Notion in that particular category.